 *And if you have a little more time hit up the short easy Window Trail Badlands and Door Trail Badlands.*

 The 1.5-mile hike begins at the south end of the Window and Door parking area.
 A brief stroll through a beige-colored canyon leads you to a 50-foot log ladder set up against a steep wall.

 I’ve had a few readers ask if Notch Trail is appropriate for children.
 My answer is, it depends on the child.
-Yes, there are a few prime spots where I would be extra careful, but for the most part it is an easy and fun trail.
-I think most kids will love the ladder, the short distance, and expansive views at the end.
+Yes, there are a few prime spots where I would be extra careful, but for the most part, it is an easy and fun trail.
+I think most kids will love the ladder, the short distance, and the expansive views at the end.

 I wouldn’t suggest Notch Trail Badlands for anyone with a fear of heights, under the age of five, or an overzealous child that will not be cautious.

 Tighten your pack and take your time scrambling up the rock face.
 It won’t take too long; the way up is the easy part.

 After the climb, you continue the hike hugging the inside of a rocky cliff overlooking the shallow canyon.
 Watch for steep drop-offs and be extra careful during or after heavy rains.